 What is Azure Arc-enabled Kubernetes?

-Single pane of glass to view all connected Kubernetes clusters running outside of Azure for inventory, grouping, and tagging, along with Azure Kubernetes Service (AKS) clusters.
+View all connected Kubernetes clusters running outside of Azure for inventory, grouping, and tagging, along with Azure Kubernetes Service (AKS) clusters.

 View and monitor your clusters using Azure Monitor for containers.